jsnmrs/jasonmorris/pages/uses.md

 <h2 id="workspace" tabindex="-1">Workspace</h2>

-This has built up over time, with trial and error and plenty selling things on eBay that didn't work for me.
+This setup has built up over time, with trial and error and plenty selling things on eBay that didn't work for me.

 {% picture "desk", "jpg", "240", "159", "1600", "My workspace, including desk and computer.
 Details follow.", "" %}